 - Currency Design Principle: Mutual Credit

 - A Minimum Viable Cryptocurrency

 Currently, most people think of cryptocurrencies as things that run on blockchains like bitcoin, ethereum, dogecoin, and all the alt-coins and ledger systems.
 This post outlines a completely different strategy for implementing cryptocurrencies with completely distributed chains.
 Before presenting the approach, I want step back and validate some basic assumptions, because this very notion seems impossible to many, especially those steeped in blockchain.

 In the MetaCurrency project we started with a different goal.
 Rather than trying to make one global, anonymous, digital cash (“One ring to rule them all…”), we are interested in the resilience that comes from building a rich ecosystem of interoperable currencies.
 We seek to empower communities of all shapes, flavors, and sizes to organize themselves and their flows of resources more effectively.
-Our different assumptions and design requirements has led us down a different path toward implementation.
+Our different assumptions and design requirements have led us down a different path toward implementation.

 First, some clarity on cryptocurrencies of any type.
 What are the core elements of a modern cryptocurrency?

 - Digital: This one may be obvious, but it’s worth saying.
 It’s electronic, not paper or coins.
 Holdings are electronic and only exist and operate by virtue of a community’s agreement about how to interpret digital bits according to rules about operation and accounting of the currency.

 - “Trustless:” You don’t have to trust a 3rd party central authority (a bank, government, business, or club) for the currency to work.
 The currency operates independent of the goodwill, integrity, practices, or decisions of any particular (non-representative / unaccountable) group.